equalitie/edgemanage/README.md

 [^1]: Figures less than 60 seconds are actually outright forbidden as it somewhat negates the purpose of the tool.
 Dry run mode can be used to run more regularly with no file writing.

+Python 2 to 3 upgrading process start around July of 2020, as Python 2 is no longer supported.